rixed/junkie/README.md

 supports and how deep it inspects packets.
 Here is a quick overview of the most blatant limitations:

-- Ethernet parser supports Linux cooked capture extension (used when capturing on "any" interfaces) and 802.1q vlan tags.
+- Ethernet parser supports Linux cooked capture as a special case (used when capturing on "any" interfaces) and 802.1q vlan tags.
 All other Ethernet extensions are ignored.

 - Http parser does not support multi-line headers.

 - ARP parser knows only Ethernet and IP addresses.

-- DNS parser support MDNS, NBNS and LLMNR in the extend where these protocols mimic legacy DNS (with the exception that it can unscramble NetBios encoded names).
+- DNS parser supports MDNS, NBNS and LLMNR in the extend where these protocols mimic legacy DNS (with the exception that it can unscramble NetBios encoded names).

 - FTP connection tracking merely look for PASSV or PORT commands in the TCP stream without much care for the actual protocol.

-- TCP options are ignored.

 - Postgresql parser supports only protocol version 3.0 and Mysql parser supports only protocol version 10.
 This should cover most of the installed